AnkurArohi/Intelligentcarparking/README.md

 # Problem Statement for the MVP

-If a person is travelling from point A to B at a given time of day (t1), the solution should be able to give 2 things:
+If a person is travelling from point A to B at a given time of day (t1), the solution should be able to answer the following two questions:
 - Which and how many parking places are available?
 - What are the probabilities of space availability in each one of them?